 Paternity issues, like most family law issues, can have far-reaching implications, both financially and emotionally.
 When faced with these issues, it is important to seek the counsel of an objective, experienced lawyer.

 Whether you're trying to establish paternity or disprove it, you're going to eventually find yourself in the court system.
 This can be a daunting experience especially when it's your first time.
-However, the good news is that there are experienced family law attorneys who can not only answer your questions but also speak for you in court.
-You can speak with an attorney in your area today and receive a free initial review of your paternity case.
+However, an experienced family law attorney can not only answer your questions but also speak for you in court.